ainsleyagency/sage/README.md

 - Allow SVG uploads
 - Fix Gravity forms tab index conflicts
 - [ACF / Gravity Forms class](https://github.com/stormuk/Gravity-Forms-ACF-Field)
--

 ### Notes
 - The NavWalker class is from  Michael Romero's [Sagextras](https://github.com/storm2k/sagextras) plugin.
 It supports dropdowns to 1 level deep by default.
 - Be sure to set Gravity Forms CSS to off and output HTML5 to on for the Folkhack form styles to work.

--
+## Sage

 Sage is a WordPress starter theme based on HTML5 Boilerplate, gulp, Bower, and Bootstrap Sass, that will help you make better themes.